 This is the most common reason why you can't extend volume in Server 2016 Disk Management.
 To solve this problem, if you want to extend system C drive, you need to move Unallocated space behind C drive in advance.

-- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag the middle towards right in the pop-up window.
+- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag the middle of D towards right in the pop-up window.
 Then Unallocated space will be moved next to C: drive.

 - Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.